 - 1 cup of warm water

 Before each use, shake the bottle to mix ingredients thoroughly.
-Gargle and swish 1 to 2 tablespoons for about a minute, twice a day.
+Then, gargle and swish 1 to 2 tablespoons for about a minute, twice a day.

-Recipe courtesy of Living the Nourished Life - In truth, everyone wants beautiful, pearly whites.
-Fortunately, you can ensure white and bright teeth with this whitening and remineralizing mouthwash.
+Living the Nourished Life Recipe - In reality, everyone desires pearly whites.
+Fortunately, this whitening and remineralizing mouthwash can keep your teeth white and bright.

-In this DIY, the calcium carbonate allows for remineralization of the teeth.
-With a stevia touch, you can ensure this mouthwash will feature a delicious and natural-sweetening flavor that won't harm the teeth.
-The concentrated trace minerals liquid in this recipe helps remineralizes teeth.
-Lastly, the lemon essential oil provides whitener and brighter teeth, and the peppermint and spearmint essential oils allow for fresher breath and flavor.
+The calcium carbonate in this DIY allows for tooth remineralization.
+With the addition of stevia, you can ensure that this mouthwash has a delicious and natural-sweetening flavor that will not harm the teeth.
+In addition, the concentrated trace mineral liquid in this recipe aids in tooth remineralization.
+Finally, lemon essential oil whitens teeth, while peppermint and spearmint essential oils provide fresher breath and flavor.

 - 2 teaspoons of calcium carbonate powder